poissonconsulting/checkr/README.md

 # checkr

-`checkr` is an R package to check the dimensions, classes, values, and names of scalars, vectors, lists and data frames.
-The various functions provide informative errors (or warnings) that allow users to quickly identify and fix any problems.
+`checkr` is a dependency-free, pipe-friendly R package of expressive, assertive functions to check the properties of common R objects.
+In the case of failure the functions, which are designed to be used in scripts and packages, issue informative error messages.
+For a comparison with similar packages see the `assertive-programming` vignette.

+## Demonstration

-The following code demonstrates its use
+The following code demonstrates the `check_data()` function

 ``` r
 library(checkr)